 You should never struggle to catch a taxi around Puerto Escondido.
 They’re always roaming the streets, giving you a little honk along the way to let you know that they’re free.

-Taxis are relatively cheap, with most rides within town costing between 30-50 MXN ($1.50-2.50).
-Taxis to the airport do cost more though.
-Expect to pay around 150 MXN ($7.50), and they don’t seem to like to haggle on this price.
+Taxis are relatively cheap, with most rides within town costing between 30 MXN ($1.70) – 50 MXN ($2.80).
+Taxis to the airport do cost more, though.
+Expect to pay around 150 MXN ($8.50), and they don’t seem to like to haggle on this price.

-Unfortunately Uber doesn’t work in Puerto Escondido.
+Unfortunately, Uber doesn’t work in Puerto Escondido.

 The colectivos run along the main road from La Punta to Zicatela.
 All you have to do is stick your hand out when you see one coming and hop on.
 Once you’ve reached your destination simply press the bell and pay the driver.
 Rides around Puerto Escondido cost only 8 MXN ($0.40).
 What a bargain!

 Unless you’re planning on venturing outside of Puerto Escondido a lot, we wouldn’t recommend renting a car.
-Everything you need is only a short taxi ride or walk away, so it isn’t really necessary.
+Everything you need is only a short taxi ride or a walk away, so it isn’t really necessary.

 Hiring a motorbike is an option in Puerto Escondido, however not many people do it as the public transport makes it so easy to get around.
 The distance you need to travel to get somewhere also isn’t very far.